 PROGRAMMING RESUMES, MASKS OPTIONAL

-With COVID19 numbers in a decline, the City of Worcester has begun to loosen restrictions for public buildings including The Worcester Public Library.
+With COVID-19 numbers in a decline, the City of Worcester has begun to loosen restrictions for public buildings including The Worcester Public Library.
 As of March 1st, in person programming has resumed in library branches.
 There is still the option of virtual programming as well for many events.
 Masks are now optional but encouraged.
 The library branches, including TBL, has masks available if you feel comfortable with one.

 In addition to in -person events coming back, we are now available to attend events out in the community.
 We have staff on hand to come to institutions such as schools, hospitals, and retirement homes to provide information on all of the great services that we offer.
 If you are interested in having a staff person come to your event, call us today!

 As of print, The Worcester Public Library is still hosting vaccine clinics at the Main Library.
-Clinics run Wednesdays from 11 a.m to 7 p.m. and Saturdays 11 a.m. to 5 p.m.
+Clinics run Wednesdays from 11 a.m. to 7 p.m. and Saturdays 11 a.m. to 5 p.m.
 Clinics are operated by the Worcester Department of Health and Human Services and are open to all persons regardless of what town they live in.
 Anyone 5 and over is eligible.
 Johnson and Johnson, Moderna, and Pfizer vaccines are available.
 The clinic will also have booster shots.
 All vaccines are free regardless of insurance status.

 NLS TO CEASE PRINTING TALKING BOOK TOPICS